daniakalomiris/computer-graphics/README.md

 # COMP 371 - Computer Graphics

-## Running the application
+## Getting started
 This project was built in Xcode and has only been tested on a Mac.
-To run the application, the `.xcodeproj` file under the `xcode` folder must be opened in Xcode.
+To run the application, navigate to the `xcode` folder and open the `.xcodeproj` file in Xcode.
 All libraries have already been added to the build paths of the project.

-## Features
+## Features and movement
 - The application uses the Phong model for lighting
 - Olaf's legs and arms move when he either moves forward or backward
 - Olaf's position can be repositioned to a random location on the grid by pressing `SPACEBAR`